GenomicMedLab/fantasy-football-rulebook/docs/additional.rst

 ----------------
 This is a casual, low-stakes league.
 Please respect others' enjoyment of the game by avoiding unsportsmanlike conduct.
-Unsportsmanlike conduct includes but is not limited to losing games, trades, or waiver drops to alter the outcome of the season for other teams.
+Unsportsmanlike conduct includes but is not limited to intentionally losing games, trades, or waiver drops to alter the outcome of the season for other teams.
 Also see this `guide to common fantasy football etiquette`_.

 Also be aware of your responsibility to be an :ref:`Active Manager <active-managers>`.